ImLunaUwU/LunaHR/README.md

 Everything is now configurable in the new GUI app.

 ### Pulsoid - PAID PLAN REQUIRED
-Config is now simple and in a GUI.
-A token requires Pulsoid's "BRO" plan and can be found at https://pulsoid.net/ui/keys
+Login is simple and in a GUI.
+This requires Pulsoid's "BRO" plan.
+Click the login button and approve in your browser.
+After this, you should be logged in.

+This feature is new, so bugs can happen.
+If you find any, please report them.

 ## Credits and info
 HEAVILY inspired by the (now inactive) project here: https://github.com/200Tigersbloxed/HRtoVRChat_OSC/